-- discussing or sharing any part of the quiz with a classmate before the deadline. - having someone take your quiz on your behalf or taking the quiz under someone else's name. - having someone else writing your assignment or writing someone else's assignment (including the use of services such as Chegg). - plagiarizing the assigned readings without proper acknowledgment (with citations)
+- discussing or sharing any part of the quiz with a classmate before the deadline. - having someone take your quiz on your behalf or taking the quiz under someone else's name. - having someone else writing your assignment or writing someone else's assignment. - plagiarizing the assigned readings without proper acknowledgment (with citations)